 By Cristian Caprioru

 There are different positions in soccer, obviously.
 But what’s the most important position on the soccer field?
 You’d have to say striker, right?
 Who gets paid the most money in the game?
 Yes, it’s the striker.
 The striker is the player who scores the goals.
-Below are some of the best striker drills for improving your ability to score goals.
+Below are some of the best striker training drills for improving your ability to score goals and help your team win games.

 After all, if your team can’t score goals how are you going to win games…also, there’s a reason that strikers and goal scorers earn the most money in world football.
 Scoring goals is hard and those who can do it on a regular basis are the key to winning games.

 The striker position informs the basis of a football / soccer team.
-This calls for a good football coach who has the ability to take part in training drills, instilling the strikers with the football skills and football drills as well as enhancing their striker’s skills.
+This calls for a good football coach who has the ability to take part in striker training drills, instilling the strikers with the football skills and football drills as well as enhancing their striker’s skills.

 Many times soccer coaches can’t properly demonstrate a soccer drill since they didn’t play the game at a high level.
 It’s key for a coach, who doesn’t have the ability or skill, to either have an assistant coach or player who has the skill and is able to show young players how to strike a ball or finish the right way.
 Here are some key skills all strikers should learn and know: